 Are you a god?!?
 Yeah, yeah …

-Maybe it’s because I’ve never been a huge Ghostbusters fan; the endless tributes truly didn’t sit well with me.
+Maybe it’s because I’ve never been a huge Ghostbusters fan; these endless tributes didn’t at all sit well with me.
 While I enjoyed the 80s movies and cartoons, hearing or seeing references every five minutes got tired so quickly.
-Doesn’t help that for most parts, this sequel never shrugs off the sleepy feel it began with.
+Doesn’t help that for most parts, this sequel also never shrugs off the sleepy feel it began with.
 The story never soars.

-In a nutshell, nostalgic, but over an hour too long.
-It was like sitting through an expensive fanboy tribute.
+In a nutshell, pure nostalgic, but over an hour too long.
+It was like sitting through an expensive, over-zealous fanboy tribute.

-At this point, I’d also like to highlight the previous “reboot,” i.e., the trashed-from-canon Ghostbusters (2016).
+Hereby, I highlight the previous “reboot” too, i.e., the trashed-from-canon Ghostbusters (2016).
 Or as it’s now called, Ghostbusters: Answer the Call.

-Quite honestly, I find some of the comedic moments in that remake way more hilarious too.
+Quite honestly, I find some of the comedic moments in that reboot way more hilarious too.

 To conclude, no, Ghostbusters: Afterlife is not the way I like reboots/remakes to be.

 I don’t mind fan service, but please, moderate it.
 Not dish it out like cheap sundae.